Ogyen Trinley Dorje: Residing in US and becoming citizen of a Caribbean nation

 As of October 2018, Ogyen Trinley Dorje was residing in the United States and had been outside of India continuously since May 2017.
 In 2018, to facilitate travel abroad, he became a citizen of the Caribbean nation Dominica through a provision widely used which allows citizenship through investment.

 Tibetan culture, unity, language and literacy

 For many years Ogyen Trinley Dorje has emphasized the importance of preserving Tibetan culture, unity, language, and literacy; underlining the importance of sustaining the written and spoken Tibetan language, because it is the very root of the Dharma in Tibet and its culture.
 Tibetan language is the lifeline that links Tibetans to their culture, arts, and spirituality.
 Tibetan culture, he states, is the mind and life force of the Tibetan people.

 Dharma digitization

-Ogyen Trinley Dorje has undertaken the important and long-term task of digitizing Buddhist texts so that as many scriptures, commentaries, etc. are available in digital format as possible for future generations, students, scholars and monasteries around the world.
+Ogyen Trinley Dorje has worked on digitizing Buddhist scriptures and commentaries in order to expand access to students, scholars and monasteries.

 There are four main websites – Dharma Treasure, Adarsha, Ketaka, and Dharma Ebooks – each one dealing with a different format, tool, or translation.
 Adarsha, for example, makes the Kangyur, Tengyur, and Tibetan masterpieces available in digital format and has been catalogued under the guidance of Ogyen Trinley Dorje.